darrenfoong/chesskell/README.md

 The program is laughably slow and weak at chess.
 A list of to-dos:

-1. Implement castling
-2. Implement _en passant_.
+1. Implement _en passant_.
-3. Improve the web user interface (and stop play after checkmate).
+2. Improve the web user interface (and stop play after checkmate).
-4. Improve performance.
+3. Improve performance.
-5. Improve the web user interface to make it look nicer in Chrome (currently tested only in Firefox).
+4. Improve the web user interface to make it look nicer in Chrome (currently tested only in Firefox).
-6. Make the command line interface work (this was before Yesod came along).
+5. Make the command line interface work (this was before Yesod came along).
-7. Implement persistence to host multiple sessions/games.
+6. Implement persistence to host multiple sessions/games.

 ## Formatting